NancyFx/Nancy.MSOwinSecurity/README.md

 }
 ```

-Personal note: this nancy extension package would integrate much better if we had extenstion properties in c# :(
+Personal note: this nancy extension package would integrate much better if we had extension properties in c# :(

 License
 -